Horsham District is made up of a collection of market towns and villages, each with their own history and personality.

 Horsham is a medieval market town in the heart of West Sussex.
 It offers shops, cafes and restaurants in a compact and easily accessible town centre.
 Much of the town is pedestrianised and the train station is a short walk from the town centre.

-We run lots of popular events in the town centre designed to increase footfall and support local independent businesses.
+We run various events in the town centre designed to increase footfall and support local independent businesses.
 For more information, visit Discover Horsham District.

 Situated in the heart of the Sussex Weald in beautiful countryside, Billingshurst’s history dates back to Roman times.
 Excellent local produce can be sampled in the town's cafés, restaurants, and pubs which attract many visitors from across the area and beyond.